duneanalytics/docs/docs/spellbook/how-to-guides/how-to-cast-a-spell/3-set-up-your-file-structure-for-SQL-schema-and-source-files.md

 Next, let’s check for an existing folder for our project and create one if it doesn’t exist.

-All spells are stored in the `/spellbook/models` directory by project name, then blockchain network.
+All Spells are stored in the `/spellbook/models` directory by project name, then blockchain network.

 Names are all lower case and words are separated by `_`